 - 2. As the shortest distance between the Falklands and South Georgia is more than 650 NM, one might expect a gap of open, unclaimed seas, between the boundaries around the two territories.
 In fact, the 2,500 m isobaths in each direction come close to each other.
 The maximum boundaries of 100 NM beyond these lines overlap and the gap is bridged. - 3.
-While none of the South Sandwich Islands are within Antarctica as can be seen on the map above a large area of the shelf to the south of these islands is below 60° South, the Antarctic Circle, which is the boundary of the area covered by the Antarctic Treaty. - 4.
+While none of the South Sandwich Islands are within Antarctica as can be seen on the map above a large area of the claimed shelf to the south of these islands is below 60° South. - 4.
 There is an unexpected curve cutting into the shelf to the west of the South Sandwich Islands.
 It is defined by 185 reference points (571 to 955) that are each described as being a "Fixed Point on a constraint line".
 There is no mention, anywhere in the Executive Summary, what the "constraint" might be.
-In fact, this part of the boundary co-incides with a hypothetical EEZ around the South Orkney Islands.
+In fact, this part of the boundary co-incides with a hypothetical 200 NM EEZ around the South Orkney Islands.

-Probably, all this was done in an attempt to minimise political argument with President Cristina Kirchner.
+Probably, discussion of points 1 and 4 was omitted in an attempt to minimise political argument with President Cristina Kirchner.
 If so, this tactic was successful, in that the British submission did not generate any "megaphone diplomacy" in the news media.
-Although the Executive Summary does not say so there are three separate territorial disputes with Argentina: the Falkland Islands; South Georgia and the South Sandwich Islands; and the location of the dormant claim to the British Antarctic Territory totally covering the area of the dormant Argentine Antarctic claim.
+Although the Executive Summary does not say so, there are three separate territorial disputes with Argentina: the Falkland Islands; South Georgia and the South Sandwich Islands; and the location of the dormant claim to the British Antarctic Territory, totally covering the area of the dormant Argentine Antarctic claim.